birkenfeld/arexibo/README.md

 arexibo <dir>
 ```

-Note: the GUI will only show up once the display is authorized!
+Note: the GUI window will only show up once the display is authorized!